alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Note: in `C#`, `string?` is a nullable reference annotation.
 In `Rust`, `?` is an early-return operator for `Result`/`Option`.

 ### Unwrap at the boundary
-At some point you have to turn a `Result` back into something your caller understands: an HTTP response, a CLI output/exit code, a message ack, a UI state update, maybe retry the failed operation, do an action, etc.
+At some point you have to turn a `Result` back into something your caller understands: an HTTP response, a CLI output/exit code, a message ack, a UI state update, etc.
 That boundary (the “edge” of the system) is a good place to `Match`.
 In this post, I use “boundary” and “edge” as synonyms.

 > **Boundary / application layer:** parse/validate inputs, call repos/services, run workflow/domain decisions, then `Match` into a public output (`DTO`s/status/`ProblemDetails`).
 > Don’t ignore returned `Result`s; use an analyzer.[^unused-result]
-See the TL;DR snippet above for a minimal `Match` example.
+See `HandleDeactivateRequest` below for a concrete example.

 #### Why you shouldn’t naively serialize `Result`
 Avoid serializing `Result` in **public contracts**: it leaks an internal control-flow wrapper into your schema.
 Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless you *intentionally* standardize an envelope or add a custom converter).